 My favorite food is probably Indian, though I feel like we're always on the hunt for "the best pizza."
 We currently live in downstate rural NY (originally from Western NY) and there is no "best Indian," no decent Indian even. :( I love cheese, but have some mild lactose intolerance issues, so out of courtesy to those I'm around I try to limit my dairy intake.
 We're currently on a tight budget, but even when we're not we like to find restaurants/wine that are a good deal for your money.
 We don't eat at too many chains and are strong supporters of local stores and wineries.
 (Looking for a good New York State wine?
 I've got you covered.)

-I hope to share some restaurant reviews in case you're ever traveling in my general area or anywhere else we've travelled and found a gem worth sharing, in addition to some of our favorite recipes.
+I hope to share some restaurant reviews in case you're ever traveling in my general area or anywhere else we've traveled and found a gem worth sharing, in addition to some of our favorite recipes.
 They aren't exactly fancy, but they're easy enough to make, so hopefully you'll enjoy them.